tanerdiler/spring-boot-microservice-eureka-zuul-docker-gateway-kubernetes/README.md

 This project is created to get experience on **Microservices With Netflix OSS**.
 This is a simple project by coded imperative programming with simple business requirements.

+ELK Stack has been integrated for monitoring since version 1.1.0.

 ## There are four microservices:

 - **Accounts** : This microservice is responsible for managing accounts.
 An account could be buyer, seller or an backoffice account but there is only buyer account.